Notice of Privacy Practices

 When This Medical Practice May Not Use or Disclose Your Health Information

 Except as described in this Notice of Privacy Practices, this medical practice will, consistent with its legal obligations, not use or disclose health information that identifies you without your written authorization.
 If you authorize this medical practice to use or disclose your health information for another purpose, you may revoke your authorization in writing at any time.

 Your Health Information Rights

 Right to Request Confidential Communications.
-You have the right to request that you receive your health information in a specific way or at a specific location.
-For example, you may ask that we send information to a particular e-mail account or to your work address.
-We will comply with all reasonable requests submitted in writing which specify how or where you wish to receive these communications.
+You have the right to request that you receive your health information in a specific way or location.
+For example, you may ask that we send information to a particular e-mail account or your work address.
+We will comply with all reasonable requests submitted in writing, which specify how or where you wish to receive these communications.